jamesgray0353/Disaster-Tweets/README.md

 # Disaster Tweet Classification with gemma-7b-it

 ## Overview
 This project explores the application of the gemma-7b-it model for classifying tweets into disaster-related or not.
-Utilizing zero-shot learning and fine-tuning strategies, we aim to accurately categorize tweets, enhancing disaster response capabilities.
+Utilising zero-shot learning and fine-tuning, we aim to accurately categorise tweets.
+An application of this could be to enhancing disaster response capabilities.

 ## Dataset
 The dataset comprises tweets that have been manually tagged as either related to disasters or not.
 It originates from [Kaggle's NLP Getting Started competition](https://www.kaggle.com/c/nlp-getting-started).
 This is an open competition and providing a foundational basis for training and evaluating our model's performance.